Emergency Room Manager

 What inspired you to go into nursing?

-Asked by ShipofFuels over 12 years ago
+Asked by ShipofFuels almost 13 years ago

 I’m afraid I don’t have a wonderfully inspiring story of how I got into the nursing field.
 I would love to be able to say that the life of Florence Nightingale drew me into nursing, but it was a lot simpler than that.
 I was originally a music/piano major, and came to the realization that I did not want to practice the piano the rest of my life.
 At that point I had no idea what I wanted to be when I grew up, but needed a direction.
 Many of my friends on my dorm room floor were nursing students and I thought “I could do that,” and that’s how it started!
 Once I got into the classes and clinicals, I loved it!